Travel Accessories for Kids

 We don’t have DVD players in our car, so we plug these in and fire them up for road trips!
 It’s endless fun of movies that we don’t typically make time for at home.
 The boys think this is such a treat.
 I think of it as eating doughnuts for breakfast on vacation.
 It’s a vacation.
 We can hit restart once we return because a 7-hour road trips call for movies.

-Have small children that are traveling to a rental home or grandma’s house?
+Have small children traveled to a rental home or grandma’s house?
 Toss these safety locks in your bag to protect your children from chemical cabinets that may be within reach.

-These sticks make it easy to apply and won’t spill in your carry-on.
+These sticks make applying easy and won’t spill in your carry-on.
 Now that’s a HUGE win!

 These shoes are perfect for summer and travel.
 They slip on and off easily and are comfortable for kids.
 We make sure we have these on our spring/summer trips.

 Once we arrive, we have a couple of staple items that also fit into our suitcase.
 Almost every trip we take includes these three suggestions.